LMMS

 Free digital audio workstation

-LMMS stands as an exceptional free and open-source DAW, offering a comprehensive suite of tools for music production that rivals entry-to-mid-tier commercial software.
+LMMS stands as an exceptional free and open-source DAW, offering a full set of tools for music production that rivals entry-to-mid-tier commercial software.
 Its cross-platform nature, active community, and continuous development make it a highly valuable resource for aspiring and experienced producers alike.
 While lacking direct audio recording currently, its strength in sequencing, synthesis, and sample arrangement provides a powerful creative environment.

 LMMS, while having its last stable release in 2020, is far from dormant.
 Its development community is vibrant, pushing significant advancements and setting ambitious goals for the future, transforming the platform with new capabilities and architectural improvements.